ia/femtocom/README.md

 - download the script:
 - set executable bit
-- put the downloaded script to the directory
+- put the downloaded script to the directory which is in PATH

 ### femtocom config